Sidewalks Entertainment: Sidewalks: The Entertainment Project

 The main producers / hosts and a new team are currently working on re-launching the original concept into a potential national broadcast TV series.
 They are calling the forthcoming version, Sidewalks: The Entertainment Project (a title that may change when the new show premieres).

 In 2005, the team produced a new one-hour test pilot, which sports among things a new logo and theme music.
-In the pilot, the segments were interviews with American Idol's LaToya London, Queer Eye for the Straight Guy's Carson Kressley, young actress AnnaSophia Robb, the pop music group From The Desk of Sally, a Kelly Clarkson video, and a feature about finding a talent agent.
+In the pilot, the segments were interviews with American Idols LaToya London, Queer Eye for the Straight Guys Carson Kressley, young actress AnnaSophia Robb, the pop music group From the Desk of Sally, a Kelly Clarkson video, and a feature about finding a talent agent.
 The pilot is designed to showcase the new production to commercial stations and TV networks.

 While the team is developing the new version, the producers and hosts are continuing their long-running Sidewalks Entertainment and Sidewalks: Video Nite series with brand new episodes.
 Parts of the test pilot were recycled into two episodes ("American Idols" and "Talent Agents") of Sidewalks Entertainments 16th season.

-Spin-off Series: Sidewalks: Video Nite
+Spin-off series: Sidewalks: Video Nite

 Sidewalks receives music video clips from various record companies.
 In 1992, the show opened its fifth season with a set of music video editions.
 The initial reaction to the video shows didn't fared well with viewers, because the regular lineup of interviews, musical guests and artistic acts disappeared for a short time.
 Producer Lee decided to create a spin-off series to handle the load of clips.
 Sidewalks: Video Nite was born.
 Currently, Sidewalks: Video Nite is a regular series on KCRT-TV and some selected episodes are aired in other markets.